Boomi-Lightgate/embed-js/README.md

-# dropin-ui
+# React + Vite

-A dropin ui for Boomi.com
+This is the Boomi.com Dropin UI Prototype.